 So you need a powerful tool (a highly visited website) that will do that work for you.
 Some people will sign up for your course, others will go to your website, and some will become your Facebook fans or sign up for your newsletter.

 A few will even contact you directly about giving them private lessons or consulting.
-Also once you have put together a course you can be considered a “published author” and your fees have the potential of increasing because of that.
+Also once you have put together a course you can be considered a “published author” and your fees have the potential of increasing your rates because of that.

 So to summarize here’s why I find creating online courses (on any platform, but on udemy in my particular case) easier: